-So why do women grow beards?
-Some women grow beards due to a high level of unbalanced male sex hormones known as Androgen.
+Women can grow beards due to a high level of the androgen hormones, the hormone responsible for male sexual characteristics.
 This condition is known as hirsutism, which is a symptom of Polycystic Ovary Syndrome (PCOS).

 What Is Hirsutism?

 Hirsutism is a condition where unwanted hair grows in a woman’s face, chest, and back.
-It sounds abnormal and embarrassing when a lady grows hair on parts of the body like the opposite sex.
+The condition is a result of excess androgen hormone secretion in women, which results in the development of male sexual characteristics.

-Hereditary is one of the most common factors that contribute to beard growth in women.
-So if you have beards as a lady, It’s either your father, mother, grandfather, grandmother, or any other person in the tree had the experience.
+Heredity is one of the most common factors that contribute to beard growth in women.
+So if you have beards as a lady, there’s a high chance that your mother, grandmother, or aunt has had a similar experience.
+There are exceptions, but generally, hirsutism is a heritable trait.

 3. Old Age